stephen476/stephen476/README.md

 • 📊 I am currently open to a data analyst position.

-• 📐 Background in Statistics, Data Analytics Training, Previously Team Lead In a family Owned Restaurants.
+• 📐 Background in Statistics, Data Analytics Training, Currently Team Lead In a family Owned Restaurants.

 • 👖 Fashion Enthusiast.